Wanting to know how to OCR PDFs as they are added to SharePoint automatically?

 This article details a simple Flow for automatically performing OCR on PDF documents added to a SharePoint library to ensure the contents of the files can be indexed by SharePoint and can be more easily found by users.

-1. Create a new Flow using the ‘Automated cloud flow‘ option
+1. Create a new Flow using the ‘Automated — from blank‘ option

-2. Enter a name for the Flow, select the ‘When a file is created (properties only)‘ SharePoint trigger action, click ‘Create‘
+2. Enter a name for the Flow, select the ‘When a file is created in a folder‘ SharePoint trigger action, click ‘Create‘

-3. Configure the ‘When a file is created (properties only)‘ SharePoint trigger action
+3. Configure the ‘When a file is created in a folder‘ SharePoint trigger action

 3.a.
 Site Address: Enter the location of the SharePoint site where the target library / folder is held

-5.a.
-Configure the condition action as per the image below using the ‘File name with extension‘ property provided by the ‘When a file is created (properties only)‘ SharePoint trigger action.
-This will ensure that the Flow only attempts to OCR PDF documents
+4.a.
+Configure the condition action as per the image below, which will ensure that the Flow only attempts to apply the OCR action to PDF documents

 Please review and change the following advanced options as required: